 She has worked as a Poetry Editor for Chroma: A Queer Literary Journal. and as a Reviews Editor and Trustee for Modern Poetry in Translation.
 She coproduced Chroma Journal’s LGBTQI+ Divine Mentoring Scheme and was a mentor on Spread The Word’s Flight scheme and on Encompass: a facilitators training scheme.
 She has worked with disabled writers and artists as part of Shape’s Link Up Mentoring Scheme and has run advanced poetry surgeries for the Arvon Foundation.
 Saradha is a trained Silver Arts Award Advisor and has worked on educational projects with young people as a mentor for Body and Soul and English Pen’s Speak for Yourself project and was the consultant poet on Set Poetry Free with IFBooK an online poetry schools resource with Chris Meade.
 Saradha has facilitated learning sessions with PHD artists at the Slade Art School and MA students at Brighton University.

-Saradha is the founder of The Writing Sofa an arts and wellbeing professional development portal that enables clients, creative practitioners and health professionals to be authentic.
+Saradha is the founder of The Writing Sofa an arts and wellbeing professional development learning lab that enables clients, creative practitioners and health professionals to be authentic.
 Recent collaborative projects include HER INSIDE Creative Writing Workshops a collaboration with Curator Susan Croft Founder of Her Inside -Women in Lockdown.
-REMIT: Reimagining Health and Care: Addressing Medical and Institutional Trauma and Black Swan Wellness to Work Initiative for Lambeth Residents.
-Supporting clients with lived experience through peer mentoring.
+REMIT: Reimagining Health and Care: Addressing Medical and Institutional Trauma.
+Supporting others by sharing lived experience through peer mentoring.
 Supporting community projects that address the lack of opportunities for individuals who face social and cultural barriers; including disablism, racism, homophobia and ageism, homelessness and forced displacement.